Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 *Perfect.*

 Allison was the first to speak.
-“Well that was… new…” she acknowledged at last.
-“What got into you?”
+"Well that was… new…" she acknowledged at last.
+"What got into you?"

 Xiù had always admired Allison’s willingness to just fling herself over the edge and say what she was really thinking, or else nothing at all.
 It was a quality she’d tried to cultivate in herself a little bit, and was… *maybe* succeeding at?
 It was hard to tell from the inside.

 Still, she couldn’t avoid blushing at this particular bit of honesty.
-“I was… really horny,” she confessed.
+"I was… really horny," she confessed.

 It was true, and a slightly novel emotional experience.
 Maybe it was a good sign that she was rehabilitating: For a long while there she’d had a very Gaoian attitude to sex, up to and including a couple of Freudian slips involving the word *’Mating’*.
 The frustration of walking around trying to get things done while absolutely *itching* for…

 Well, it wasn’t a *new* feeling, but she hadn’t felt it since before her abduction.

-“And I happened to be the first one you could get your hands on?”
+"And I happened to be the first one you could get your hands on?"

-“Well… I mean…”
+"Well… I mean…"

-“Relax, dummy.
-I’m just teas—” Allison’s face fell. “…Waaait.
+"Relax, dummy.
+I’m just teas—" Allison’s face fell. "…Waaait.
 I don’t think I’ve heard you and Julian do anything in, like… I can’t remember when.
-Is everything alright with you?”
+Is everything alright with you?"

-Xiù stared at the ceiling for a second then rolled over and stood up. “…We should shower.
-And, and make dinner.”
+Xiù stared at the ceiling for a second then rolled over and stood up. "…We should shower.
+And, and make dinner."

-“Babe?”
+"Babe?"

 Xiù beckoned toward the shower.
 In part, she wanted its muffling effect in place, just in case Julian re-entered the hab.
 This one wasn’t for his ears.

 They squeezed inside and made best use of the tiny space’s limited volume to both rinse off and talk.

-“…I don’t know how to talk about this,” she said, as soon as the water was running.
+"…I don’t know how to talk about this," she said, as soon as the water was running.

-“Okay… gut check.
-First thing that pops into your head.”
+"Okay… gut check.
+First thing that pops into your head."

-“He’s too… *nice* with me!
+"He’s too… *nice* with me!
 But that’s not the right word, because I *like* that he’s nice with me.
-So…”
+So…"

-“Nice with you?”
+"Nice with you?"

-“More like…” The words simply weren’t assembling themselves properly. “…Reserved?”
+"More like…" The words simply weren’t assembling themselves properly. "…Reserved?"

-“*Ohhh!* You want it rough!”
+"*Ohhh!* You want it rough!"
 Allison gave her a faintly surprised look.
-“Honestly, I’m surprised.
-I didn’t think you’d be into the whole *’choke me, spank me, pull my hair’* thing.”
+"Honestly, I’m surprised.
+I didn’t think you’d be into the whole *’choke me, spank me, pull my hair’* thing."

-“No!
+"No!
 No!
-No.” Xiù shook her head vigorously, aware that she was crimson from tip to toe.
-“Not *rough!* I…No.”
+No." Xiù shook her head vigorously, aware that she was crimson from tip to toe.
+"Not *rough!* I…No."

-“Then what?”
+"Then what?"

 Xiù sighed, handed Allison the shampoo and turned away to think about it.
 There was something especially pleasant about letting somebody else wash her hair for her.

-“I guess… what really worked for me, um, the first time and this time and all the times I’ve really enjoyed it was… I guess feeling like…”
+"I guess… what really worked for me, um, the first time and this time and all the times I’ve really enjoyed it was… I guess feeling like…"

-Her frustrated pause dragged on long enough for Allison to completely lather her hair, then incline her head and ask “Like what?”
+Her frustrated pause dragged on long enough for Allison to completely lather her hair, then incline her head and ask "Like what?"

-“Like… Like I had your undivided attention.
+"Like… Like I had your undivided attention.
 Like you weren’t thinking about anything else.
-Does that make sense?”
+Does that make sense?"

-“Oh, you *did*.
-I really wasn’t!”
+"Oh, you *did*.
+I really wasn’t!"
 Alison laughed, then started to rinse out the shampoo.
-“But with Julian, you always feel like he’s holding back and his mind’s on something else?”
+"But with Julian, you always feel like he’s holding back and his mind’s on something else?"

-“I, um… Yes.”
+"I, um… Yes."

-“Yeah.
-I know that feeling.”
+"Yeah.
+I know that feeling."

-“Doesn’t it bother you?”
+"Doesn’t it bother you?"

 Allison nodded.
-“Yeah, it’s frustrating… But babe, you’ve gotta respect his comfort zone just as much as he has to respect yours.
-Whatever’s going on in there, he doesn’t wanna share it.”
+"Yeah, it’s frustrating… But babe, you’ve gotta respect his comfort zone just as much as he has to respect yours.
+Whatever’s going on in there, he doesn’t wanna share it."

-“I… guess.
-But—”
+"I… guess.
+But—"

-“Xiù,” Allison gave her a slippery soapy hug-from-behind and kissed her cheek.
-“If you want to step outside his comfort zone and he doesn’t, then he wins.
-You never, *ever* force your partner to do something they’re uncomfortable with.”
+"Xiù," Allison gave her a slippery soapy hug-from-behind and kissed her cheek.
+"If you want to step outside his comfort zone and he doesn’t, then he wins.
+You never, *ever* force your partner to do something they’re uncomfortable with."

-“…Now I feel awful.”
+"…Now I feel awful."

-“No, no!”
+"No, no!"
 Allison said.
 She started working in the conditioner instead.
-“I get it.
+"I get it.
 I wish he’d sort out whatever’s going on there too!
-But…”
+But…"

-“Should we talk to him about it?”
+"Should we talk to him about it?"

 Allison shook her head.

-“It’s not healthy to keep stuff bottled up…” Xiù pointed out.
+"It’s not healthy to keep stuff bottled up…" Xiù pointed out.

 Allison shook her head again.
-“Sometimes, guys keep stuff locked away because that’s the best place for it,” she said.
-“I trust Julian.
-He’s pretty good at keeping his head on straight.”
+"Sometimes, guys keep stuff locked away because that’s the best place for it," she said.
+"I trust Julian.
+He’s pretty good at keeping his head on straight."

 She rubbed Xiù’s shoulders.
-“Come on, don’t stress out now.”
+"Come on, don’t stress out now."

-“But what if it’s something serious?”
+"But what if it’s something serious?"

-“*Trust* him!
+"*Trust* him!
 Our boy’s no dummy, babe.
-If he needs to talk about it, he will.”
+If he needs to talk about it, he will."

-Xiù was hardly convinced… but she did feel better. “…Okay.
-I’ll try.”
+Xiù was hardly convinced… but she did feel better. "…Okay.
+I’ll try."

 Allison kissed her again, then made a disgusted noise and hastily rinsed the conditioner from Xiù’s hair and cheek.
-“Uh… don’t forget about me though, right?
-I like having your attention too…”
+"Uh… don’t forget about me though, right?
+I like having your attention too…"

 Xiù laughed, turned around and hugged her.
-“I promise.”
+"I promise."

 Allison returned the hug, smiled, turned the shower off and opened the door.

 Julian arched an eyebrow at them from the kitchen counter, where he was chopping carrots.
-“Saving water?”
+"Saving water?"

 Allison handed Xiù a towel, gave herself a perfunctory drying-off with another one and then went to steal a carrot slice with the towel held over her hair, which was far too short nowadays to do the whole towel-turban thing.
 It was a bad habit of hers that she tended to leave wet footprints across the hab after a shower, but Xiù and Julian had learned to just live with it.
 The extra humidity didn’t hurt anyway—they all found *Misfit*’s atmosphere a little on the dry side.

-“You missed a heck of a show,” she teased.
+"You missed a heck of a show," she teased.

 Xiù took her time to get dryer.
-“Um, yeah, dinner got kinda… forgotten.
-Sorry.”
+"Um, yeah, dinner got kinda… forgotten.
+Sorry."

 Julian laughed.
-“Hah! *Whur’s mah dinner, woman?!’*” He imitated ridiculously, then settled down into a fond chuckle.
-“Nah.
-Glad you two had fun.”
+"Hah! *Whur’s mah dinner, woman?!’*" He imitated ridiculously, then settled down into a fond chuckle.
+"Nah.
+Glad you two had fun."

 He tipped the carrots into the pot and grabbed a printout.
-“Wanna talk business a second?”
+"Wanna talk business a second?"

 Allison put her towel down on the dining table’s bench and sat on it.
-“Go for it!”
+"Go for it!"

-“Between the nav data and the upgrades to the telescope, we’ve eliminated a couple more maybes, and we’ve now got five strong positives.
-I uh… plotted a route for just those five.”
+"Between the nav data and the upgrades to the telescope, we’ve eliminated a couple more maybes, and we’ve now got five strong positives.
+I uh… plotted a route for just those five."

 Allison took it, and Xiù leaned over her shoulder to read it.
-“Two months per planet, travel time between them… So even if we just investigate these five, we’re gonna be at it for more than a year.”
+"Two months per planet, travel time between them… So even if we just investigate these five, we’re gonna be at it for more than a year."

-“Two years, if you throw in R and R back on Earth and that publicity stuff Kevin mentioned.”
+"Two years, if you throw in R and R back on Earth and that publicity stuff Kevin mentioned."

-“…Funny, ain’t it?”
+"…Funny, ain’t it?"
 Allison asked.
-“I knew how slow this exploration would go, but it just didn’t really sink in until now.”
+"I knew how slow this exploration would go, but it just didn’t really sink in until now."

-“Yeah.
-Five planets sounds like such a small number but…” Julian nodded.
+"Yeah.
+Five planets sounds like such a small number but…" Julian nodded.

-“Well.
-At least we won’t be out of a job any time soon…” Xiù said.
+"Well.
+At least we won’t be out of a job any time soon…" Xiù said.
 She went to get dressed.

-“Assuming we find something that Byron likes,” Allison griped.
+"Assuming we find something that Byron likes," Allison griped.

-“Who knows?”
+"Who knows?"
 Julian asked.
-“Maybe we already did.
-For all we know, that brown snot the Lucent termites sprayed all over us will turn out to be the most valuable substance in human history…”
+"Maybe we already did.
+For all we know, that brown snot the Lucent termites sprayed all over us will turn out to be the most valuable substance in human history…"
 ___
 **Date Point: October 11y10m3w AV**
 **Byron Group alien research labs, Omaha, Nebraska, USA, Earth**

 ***Kevin Jenkins***

-“So it IS valuable?”
+"So it IS valuable?"

-“Potentially, yes.”
+"Potentially, yes."

-“Well, what can it do?”
+"Well, what can it do?"

-“That’s… actually a very good question.”
+"That’s… actually a very good question."

 This earned Doctor Simon Graves one of Moses’ sharpest looks.
-“You mean you don’t know.”
+"You mean you don’t know."

-“They didn’t know what graphene could do, either, and now it’s absolutely critical to our hypercapacitors and forcefield emitters,” Graves pointed out.
-“And the same is true for all kinds of other substances when they were first discovered.
-But I can see significant potential in this… stuff.”
+"They didn’t know what graphene could do, either, and now it’s absolutely critical to our hypercapacitors and forcefield emitters," Graves pointed out.
+"And the same is true for all kinds of other substances when they were first discovered.
+But I can see significant potential in this… stuff."

 Kevin cleared his throat.
-“I think what Mister Byron means,” he said, “is he’d like to know what potential you see, in what kinds of fields.”
+"I think what Mister Byron means," he said, "is he’d like to know what potential you see, in what kinds of fields."

 Graves nodded and cleared his throat.

-“Have you ever heard of plasmids?” he asked.
+"Have you ever heard of plasmids?" he asked.
 Moses shook his head.

 Kevin had, but he doubted he and Graves had the same thing in mind.
 He shrugged.
-“Only in a videogame.”
+"Only in a videogame."

 Graves laughed.
-“Hah!
+"Hah!
 Right.
-But… uh, yeah, *real* plasmids are basically just little loops of DNA that bacteria use to share genetic information.”
+But… uh, yeah, *real* plasmids are basically just little loops of DNA that bacteria use to share genetic information."
 He called up a slide.
-“Now this, uh, ejaculate is absolutely full of plasmids.
-So, that’s already plenty of opportunity to study alien DNA in a lab environment, but the *really* interesting stuff is some of the enzymes and hormones that are in the fluid alongside the plasmids.”
+"Now this, uh, ejaculate is absolutely full of plasmids.
+So, that’s already plenty of opportunity to study alien DNA in a lab environment, but the *really* interesting stuff is some of the enzymes and hormones that are in the fluid alongside the plasmids."

-“Ejaculate?
+"Ejaculate?
 DNA?
-Are we looking at a jar full of alien jism?”
+Are we looking at a jar full of alien jism?"
 Moses demanded, giving the sample a grossed-out frown.

-“No!
+"No!
 No. No, this isn’t a reproductive fluid it’s… well, we’re pretty sure that it’s a biochemical weapon of some kind.
-To judge by the way the insects sprayed it all over them.”
+To judge by the way the insects sprayed it all over them."

-“…Suddenly I’m awful glad it’s in that box,” Kevin commented.
+"…Suddenly I’m awful glad it’s in that box," Kevin commented.

-“I don’t recall *’biochemical weapons’* being part of our business model,” Moses added, eyeing the sample warily.
-“Is it… dangerous?”
+"I don’t recall *’biochemical weapons’* being part of our business model," Moses added, eyeing the sample warily.
+"Is it… dangerous?"

-“That… remains to be seen,” Graves admitted, then hastened to mollify his employer.
-“But Botulinum Toxin is about the deadliest poison known to man, and nowadays it’s a cosmetic treatment, so just because it’s a biochemical weapon *right now*…”
+"That… remains to be seen," Graves admitted, then hastened to mollify his employer.
+"But Botulinum Toxin is about the deadliest poison known to man, and nowadays it’s a cosmetic treatment, so just because it’s a biochemical weapon *right now*…"

-“You’ll be… careful with it.
-Right?”
+"You’ll be… careful with it.
+Right?"

-“Oh, absolutely Mister Byron.”
+"Oh, absolutely Mister Byron."

-“…Kevin?”
+"…Kevin?"

 Kevin shrugged.
-“We need to know what it can do if we’re gonna send people to that planet either way.
-I might, uh, let my friends at Scotch Creek know about it though.”
+"We need to know what it can do if we’re gonna send people to that planet either way.
+I might, uh, let my friends at Scotch Creek know about it though."

-“If you think that’s best,” Moses agreed.
+"If you think that’s best," Moses agreed.
 Kevin could almost *hear* him internally grumbling about not receiving another phone call from President Sartori.

-“Relax, boss.
-I’ll tell ‘em keeping them in the loop was your idea.”
+"Relax, boss.
+I’ll tell ‘em keeping them in the loop was your idea."

-“You’re too kind, Kevin.”
+"You’re too kind, Kevin."

 Graves gave them a wary look.
-“So… That’s a *’go ahead’*, yes?”
+"So… That’s a *’go ahead’*, yes?"

-“Yeah.
-Go ahead.”
+"Yeah.
+Go ahead."
 Moses waved a hand.
-“If we’re gonna send people to that planet, I need to know if they’re meant to avoid the bugs or milk ‘em.”
+"If we’re gonna send people to that planet, I need to know if they’re meant to avoid the bugs or milk ‘em."

-“Thank you, Mister Byron.
-I should be able to tell you fairly quickly.”
+"Thank you, Mister Byron.
+I should be able to tell you fairly quickly."

 Kevin ushered his boss out of the biological materials lab and back towards the comparative safety of the geophysics lab.
-“So.
-Lemme show you some of the plans the team came up with for exo oil…”
+"So.
+Lemme show you some of the plans the team came up with for exo oil…"
 ___
 **Date Point: October 11y10m3w AV**
 **Hephaestus Trade Station 1** ***’Armstrong’,*** **Orbiting Cimbrean-5, The Far Reaches**